oktadev/okta-blog/_source/_posts/2019-05-15-spring-boot-login-options.md

 The security, Thymeleaf, and web starters are still there.
 However, there two new Spring starters: `oauth2-client` and `oauth2-jose`.

 `oauth2-client` brings in the libraries required for implementing an OAuth 2.0 client. `oauth2-jose` brings in some common libraries for signing and encryption.
-JOSE stands for Java Object Signing and Encryption.
+JOSE stands for Javascript Object Signing and Encryption.

 The `SecurityConfiguration.java` file has been updated for OAuth login: